-We deliver hands-on workshops, masterclasses, seminars, lectures and short courses across the UK and overseas each year.
+We deliver hands-on workshops, masterclasses, seminars, lectures and short courses across the UK and overseas, and webinars online, each year.

 Training, sharing knowledge and helping people to develop their practical skills have always been at the heart of the SPAB's work.